DevTeam/Pure.DI/README.md

 ### Resolve

-By default a set of four _Resolve_ methods are generated:
+By default, a set of four _Resolve_ methods is generated:

 ```c#
 public T Resolve<T>() { ... }